Below are frequently asked questions about the Washington state Legislature.

 You live in a legislative district and are represented in the Legislature by one state senator and two state representatives.
 Senators are elected to four-year terms and representatives are elected to two-year terms.
 Find your legislative district on the Washington state Legislature website.

 Districts are divided by an equal population.
-Now that the 2010 census is complete, districts have been redrawn to reflect the latest population shifts.
+As of the 2010 census, districts have been redrawn to reflect the latest population shifts.
 There are 49 legislative districts.
-For more information on redistricting, visit the Secretary of State’s website.
+For more information on redistricting, visit the Secretary of State's website.

 Washington state operates on a two-year budget.
 In December of even-numbered years, the governor releases a proposed budget.
 When the Legislature convenes in January, they begin work on formulating their own budget plans.
 After the Senate and House pass their respective plans, leaders in each chamber come together to negotiate and come up with one budget that can pass the full Legislature.
 The final budget is then submitted to the governor, who may veto some or all of the budget.
 Once the governor signs the budget, it takes effect on July 1 of each odd-numbered year.

 The Speaker of the House is the top leadership position in the state house.
 The Speaker of the House shapes the agenda and determines what legislation will pass the floor of the House and be sent to the Senate.

 In the House, Frank Chopp (D-Seattle) was re-elected as Speaker of the House.
 He has served as the speaker since January 1999.
 However, he shared the gavel with a Republican co-speaker from 1999–2002 when there was a tie in the number of seats held by Democrats and Republicans in the House.